What is the Definition of a Graph Neural Network (GNN)?

 Learning from Connected Data

 GNNs extend traditional neural networks to work with graph-shaped data, what is called a non-Euclidean domain.
+This relationship-first approach is a core principle of graph machine learning, where models learn not only from individual attributes but from the structure of the networks those attributes belong to.

 In traditional machine learning, data is often represented in Euclidean space—grids, tables, or images with regular, structured formats.
 A non-Euclidean domain, by contrast, refers to data that doesn’t fit neatly into rows and columns.
 Graphs are the prime example: their structure is irregular, with nodes connected in all kinds of patterns, not uniform grids.
 Social networks, transaction webs, and molecular structures are all non-Euclidean.
 GNNs are specifically designed to handle this kind of irregular, relationship-rich data.